jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_07_integrate_data_from_notebooks.md

 ## Lab setup and pre-requisites

-- You have successfully completed [Module 0](../00/README.md) to create your lab environment.
+- Before starting this lab, you must complete **Lab 6: *Transform data with Azure Data Factory or Azure Synapse Pipelines***.

 ## Exercise 1: Linked service and datasets

-**Note**: Complete this exercise if you **have not** completed Module 8, or if you do not have the following Synapse artifacts:
+**Note**: Complete this exercise if you **have not** completed Module 6, or if you do not have the following Synapse artifacts:

 - Linked services:
   - `asacosmosdb01`